hagemt/libalexandria/README.md

 If libalexandria were licensed under a general BSD license, for example, the contributors to libalexandria would not be obligated to give back their contributions, and there is some question as to weather an app could be licensed under GPL v2+.

-# TODO FUTURE check this last statement rigorously with law professional

 [2] http://en.wikipedia.org/wiki/List_of_FSF_approved_software_licenses